Please consider this tutorial a living document, which may change based upon community feedback and ongoing plugin development.

 Here, we'll go into more detail about how to generate an amplicon-specific classifier.
 Constructing such a classifier allows for more robust taxonomic classification of your data (Werner et al. 2011, Bokulich et al. 2018).

-Here, you’ll use the same primer sequences that you used for your PCR / sequencing, to extract the amplicon region from our reference database.
-Here, we’ll extract the commonly used V4 EMP Primers, and use our pre-filtered full-length sequences from above.
-Also, note that we’ll set
+Here, you'll use the same primer sequences that you used for your PCR / sequencing, to extract the amplicon region from our reference database.
+Note, we enter the primer sequences in the 5'-3' direction, i.e. as you would order the oligos from a vendor.
+Here, we'll extract the commonly used V4 EMP Primers, and use our pre-filtered full-length sequences from above.
+Also, note that we'll set

 --p-read-orientation 'forward', as the SILVA database is curated to be in the same "forward" orientation.
 This will allow us to process the data more quickly w/o having to account for mixed-orientation sequences during our primer search.
 We’ll continue by making use of the files from previous steps.